-The main purpose of this deliverable "D2.3.
+The main purpose of this report "D2.3.
 Common methodological framework for Vision development" is to outline the methodological framework for integration of energy and urban planning mechanisms for vision development, according to strategic baselines and ambitions, including diagnosis and scenario generation as well and assessment activities.
-It is the first main outcome of Subtask 2.2.2: Vision co-development roadmaps.
 Once the methodological framework for vision development is defined, it will be adapted to local conditions, ensuring proper implementation according to each city context.
+As a result, Vision co-development roadmaps for each ATELIER City will be created.